PythonPioneers/GroupProject/README.md

 - Backend: [Flask](https://flask.palletsprojects.com/en/3.0.x/)

 ### Delivery Tool
-- The main deliverable of this project is the UI application (?).
+- The main deliverable of this project is the UI application.
 - We also have the model building and evaluation steps in the provided python notebooks SentimentAnalysis.ipynb.
-- All the project files are contained in the **Group Project** folder and its subfolder of this project
+- All the project files are contained in the **Group Project** folder and its subfolders
 >>- Data folder with crawled reviews from different
 >>- README.md
 >>- SentimentAnalysis.ipynb